Need Legal Help?

 What does VLSC Do?

-VLSC provides legal assistance in two ways: (1) through placement of clients with volunteer attorneys from our pro bono panels and (2) through pro per clinics where clients learn how to represent themselves.
+VLSC provides legal assistance through pro per clinics where clients learn how to represent themselves.

 I need help.
 Can VLSC help me?